 Once the Get PDF button has been selected, you will be able to Print or Download your plan to PDF.

-As shown in Resources/Print_Output.png above, clicking the Download PDF button will allow you to save your plan as a PDF file.
+As shown in the image above, clicking the Download PDF button will allow you to save your plan as a PDF file.
 This will then open your default PDF application and show you a preview of your downloaded plan.
 Clicking Print plan will open your default printer dialogue.

-RapidPlan Online can be used on any mobile device that has an web browser.
+RapidPath Online can be used on any mobile device that has a web browser.
 The application will simply adjust the screen to fit, based on the device you are using.

-To use tools on a mobile device, simply tap the tool you wish to use.
+To use tools/vehicles on a mobile device, simply tap the tool/vehicle you wish to use.
 Tapping on your screen is the same action as a left mouse click.

 Note: You can also tap, hold and drag when using a tool to control the direction of the next object control point.